-The School does not award course grades on the basis of Pass/Fail except in the case of externships.
+The school does not award course grades on the basis of Pass/Fail except in the case of externships.
 Student must complete the requirements of Externship in order to receive a 'Pass'.
-If the student receives a 'Fail" grade, the grade will be used in calculating the student's Cumulative Grade Point Average, and will be the equivalent of an 'F' grade in this calculation.
-Note: Should a student receive a 'Fail' in externship, the Academy reserves the right to evaluate the student's skills, and may require the student to repeat coursework (one or more modules).
+If the student receives a 'Fail' grade, the grade will be used in calculating the student's Grade Point Average, and will be the equivalent of an 'F' grade in this calculation.
+Note: Should a student receive a 'Fail' in externship, the Institute reserves the right to evaluate the student's skills, and may require the student to repeat coursework.